 Google displays three sets of search results when people submit a Google search.
 The paid or sponsored ads show up at the top of the Google search results page, then you generally see (depending on your actual search query) the local three pack results and finally the organic search results.

-As you can see in the image above, when searching ‘Swindon Carpet Cleaner’, the local Google business search results only lists local carpet cleaning businesses that have registered with Google (we will expand on this later), whereas the organic search results lists the most relevant search results for any particular query in Google.
+When searching ‘Swindon Carpet Cleaner’, the local Google business search results only lists local carpet cleaning businesses that have registered with Google (i will expand on this later), whereas the organic search results lists the most relevant search results for any particular query in Google.
 This includes business directories such as yell.com, review sites like checkatrade.com as well as other local businesses.

 In a perfect world, you would have your website optimised for the organic search results as well as the Google local pack so that you have more results on any particular search page.

 Listing your business on some of the best business listing and citation websites will help with your local SEO efforts but you also need to make sure your website pages are optimised for their relevant search terms.
 Before you optimise for search terms, make sure you do your keyword research to understand which keyword search terms are the most relevant for your business and have a decent amount of monthly search volume in Google.

 There are literally hundreds of reasons why other businesses rank above your business in the search engines.
 Follow the points below to give your business a better chance of appearing in the Google local pack in the search results pages.